Mystic5pirit/Mystic5pirit/README.md

 ## Hi there 👋

-I am a college student who is currently using GitHub for version control for games that I am/may be making.
+I am a college student who is currently using GitHub for version control for games that I have made or am making.

 I am also using it as a porfolio for the work I've done.